Instead of

 is only one of many possible vices from which the state can profit, and not

 necessarily the one providing the richest pickings.
-Why not consider
+Why not consider alternatives?

-alternatives?
 Legalized prostitution, for example.

 Whether the new brothels are operated directly by the state or licensed private

 businesses is a technical detail that can be worked out.
-We can keep them out of
+We can keep them

 As the only state east of the Rocky Mountains offering this perennially popular

 entertainment, Maryland could become a mecca for commercial sex services.
-In

-Nevada, where prostitution is legal and regulated, the state health department
+In Nevada, where prostitution is legal and regulated, the state health department

-estimated two years ago that about 1,000 potentially taxable sex acts take place
+estimated two years ago that about 1,000 potentially taxable sex acts take

-expect a far greater rate of use.
+centers, can expect a far greater rate of use.

-There's good reason why there's so much money in professional sex: It appeals to
+There's good reason why there's so much money in professional sex: It appeals

-everyone.
+to everyone.
 Although only a small fraction of the population gambles regularly,

 nearly every adult participates in sexual activity.

-Numerous studies have shown how state-sponsored gambling amounts to a tax on the
+Numerous studies have shown how state-sponsored gambling amounts to a tax

-poor.
+on the poor.
 Commercial sex, by contrast, has appeal across the entire financial

 spectrum.
-Moreover, unlike gambling, which depends in part on economic
+Moreover, unlike gambling, which depends in part on economic desperation

-that persists under all economic conditions.
+under all economic conditions.

 Legal brothels would also provide a shot in the arm for many other businesses.